-- It is important for hens to be able to find what they need in the shed.
+It is important for hens to be able to find what they need in the shed.
 Light intensity should be even throughout the house, using either natural or artificial light, and areas of extreme bright light or darkness should be avoided.
 Placing the birds in dim light to control injurious feather pecking should be a last resort.
 There should be no sudden changes to lighting; transitions between light and dark periods should be gradual, simulating twilight and dawn.
-Birds need an uninterrupted period of darkness of at least 6 hours to allow for resting (except during the first 48 hours after pullet placement, when it is acceptable to provide light continuously). - Ventilation and climate control: laying hens are very sensitive to adverse changes in temperature, drastic changes in humidity and air quality in the house should be kept to a minimum.
+Birds need an uninterrupted period of darkness of at least 6 hours to allow for resting (except during the first 48 hours after pullet placement, when it is acceptable to provide light continuously).

+Ventilation and climate control

+Laying hens are very sensitive to adverse changes in temperature, drastic changes in humidity and air quality in the house should be kept to a minimum.
 Furthermore, climate can have a big impact on the evenness (uniformity of weight) of the flock.
 Extreme changes can also lead to stress in the birds.

-- Ammonia in the air can depress feed intake.
+Ammonia in the air can depress feed intake.
 It also causes inflammation in the trachea, making the birds more susceptible to respiratory disease.
-If levels get very high it can lead to blindness.
-Levels should not exceed 25 ppm for atmospheric ammonia, and producers should aim for a maximum of 15 ppm. - Hens should be separated from their feces, through the use of slatted floors and/or manure belts under drinkers, nest boxes and perches. - Properly working fans adjusted as needed according to external weather conditions will help remove stale gases and moisture, and their use is recommended even in cold weather.
-When using automatic ventilation, take into account moisture as well as temperature levels, to ensure that even on cooler days ammonia levels are kept low. - All draughts should be minimized.
+If levels get very high, it can lead to blindness.
+Levels should not exceed 25 ppm for atmospheric ammonia, and producers should aim for a maximum of 15 ppm.
+Hens should be separated from their feces through the use of slatted floors and/or manure belts under drinkers, nestboxes and perches.
+Finding the right balance between keeping the litter dry to avoid ammonia production, but not so dry that it leads to high dust levels, is important.

+Properly working fans adjusted as needed according to external weather conditions will help remove stale gases and moisture, and their use is recommended even in cold weather.
+When using automatic ventilation, take into account moisture as well as temperature levels, to ensure that even on cooler days ammonia levels are kept low.
+All draughts should be minimized.